Teen accused of attacking 90yo woman targeted by vigilantes, court hears

 The court heard the teenager had run away several times.
 She had done so again and was hitchhiking to Levin prior to the incident on Saturday.

-She had been out of school for a year due to behavioural issues but was due to start back shortly.
+She had been out of school for a year because of behavioural issues but was due to start back shortly.

 READ MORE: